 Revocation requests handled via the KPN website will be revoked online / in real time, and it is guaranteed that they will be revoked within twenty-four hours of receiving the request at the latest.
 Revocation requests received in writing by mail will be processed one business day after they are received.
-There is a guarantee that they will be processed within twenty-four hours.
+There is a guarantee that they will be processed within twenty-four hours upon validation of the request.
 KPN takes commercially reasonable steps to process these revocation requests without delay.